Keiskamma Altarpiece

 The Spokesperson and the Sacred Archive

-Medium: Photographic documentation, Toronto, 2006.
-Eunice Mangwani is depicted presenting the work to the public within The Cathedral …
+Eunice Mangwane is depicted presenting the work to the public within the Cathedral Church of St. James, positioned directly before her …

 | Item Title | The Spokesperson and the Sacred Archive |